djekra/pandasklar/README.md

    Unlike a simple merge, the index and the dtypes are retained.
 Handles dups and conditions.
 Verbose if wanted.

-## Create DataFrames Easily
-* `dataframe`: Converts multidimensional objects into dataframes.
-Dictionaries and Tuples are interpreted column-wise, Lists and Counters by rows.

 ## Save and load data